core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 cross-proxy or transport them via the the WebSocket protocol, which provides two-way communication between a WebSocket client and a WebSocket server after upgrading an [HTTP/1.1](#RFC7230) connection.

+Finally, CoAP applications running inside a web browser may be without access to connectivity other than HTTP.
+In this case,  the WebSocket protocol [RFC6455] may be used to either cross-proxy their CoAP requests via HTTP to an HTTP-to-CoAP cross-proxy or transport them via the WebSocket protocol.
+This would, in turn, provide two-way communication between a WebSocket client and a WebSocket server after upgrading an HTTP/1.1 [RFC7230] connection.

 To address the above-mentioned deployment requirements, this document defines how to transport CoAP over TCP, CoAP over TLS, and CoAP over WebSockets.
 For these cases,